colorincode/colorincode.github.io/README.md

 1. **Fork peer's code from github** (or send manually if necessary)
 2. **Check naming conventions first**.
 Does the naming of variables follow common sense logic?
 Does CSS follow a BEM standard?
 Does the variable or class name state intent (either in comments or in the name itself?)
 Examples of statement of intent can include:<br/>
-<code>"main--slider--wrapper" or "$vansredbtn" ...e.g. anything that gives the reviewer an idea of what it does
+<code>"main--slider--wrapper" or "$vansredbtn" (e.g. anything that gives the reviewer an idea of what it does)
 </code>
- **See resources below to check BEM, OOCSS standards.
+ **See resources below to check BEM, OOCSS standards.**
-3.
+ 3. Follow this main checklist to go through the code.
+Try not to read through more than 500 lines of code, and try to make sure that you thoroughly review the code.
+A good code review typically takes at least 1 hour.

 ### - The main checklist